chilumine/ai-llm-red-team-handbook/docs/Chapter_25_Advanced_Adversarial_ML.md

 **Timeline:**

-Researchers accessed the open-source LLaMA-2 model for gradient computation.
+Researchers accessed the open-source Vicuna model for gradient computation.
 GCG optimization discovered a universal suffix in about 4 hours on a single GPU.
-Success rates: 86% on GPT-4, 84% on Claude, 100% on Vicuna.
+Success rates varied significantly: 87.9% on GPT-3.5, 53.6% on GPT-4, but only 2.1% on Claude, which showed stronger resistance.
+Vicuna and similar open models approached 100%.
 The researchers disclosed to vendors before going public.
 Vendors deployed input/output classifiers, partially blocking the suffixes.

 **The damage:**

-Emergency response and model updates across major providers cost an estimated $5-10M.
-The attack proved that RLHF alignment is vulnerable to optimization.
-It sparked massive investment in robustness research.
+The attack proved that RLHF alignment is vulnerable to optimization-based bypasses.
+It sparked significant investment in robustness research and prompted vendors to deploy additional input/output filtering.

 **Lessons:**